 If you are thinking of starting business in The Netherlands many legal and fiscal aspects will have to be taken into account.
 Decisions taken when starting a business often have long-term consequences – either positively or negatively.
 International business structures need careful tax planning in order to design the most tax efficient structure.
 Therefore it is important to acquire professional advice.
+You can contact us for advice.

 Our advisors can advise you how to start a business in the Netherlands and can support you with: